 - The spacious rooms are beautifully appointed.
 Each room comes with a private pool and has either a mountain or ocean views.
 Beds are very soft.
 Toiletries are among the best in the hotel industry.

 The hotel is truly perfect and ultra-luxurious.
 It has no real cons, just some things to beware of:

 - While the oceanfront setting is spectacular, the location is pretty isolated (45 minutes from Seminyak, and 90 minutes from Ubud).
 But I consider this to be an advantage rather than a disadvantage.
 It is the ideal hotel to chill for a day of 3 or 4, and do nothing (except for enjoying the beach and exploring the rice fields).

 - Because of its isolated location, excursions always involves long transfer.
-But frankly, why bother with a day trip to Ubud (2 x 90 minutes transfer) while staying at this hotel: try to visit Ubud first (and stay at the Como Shambhala Estate; read my review here) before proceeding to Alila Villas Uluwatu.
+But frankly, why bother with a day trip to Ubud (2 x 90 minutes transfer) while staying at this hotel: try to visit Ubud first (and stay at the Como Shambhala Estate; read my review here) before proceeding to my preferred hotel in Bali, Alila Villas Uluwatu.